-Amy Cohn named as IISE Fellow
+Amy Cohn named as IISE and INFORMS Fellow

-This designation is exceptionally prestigious, with the Institute conferring the title of Fellow upon less than 20 individuals annually from a membership exceeding 10,000.
+This designation is exceptionally prestigious, with the IISE conferring the title of Fellow upon less than 20 individuals annually from a membership exceeding 10,000.
 Prospective candidates for this accolade are required to exhibit exemplary professional achievements and a dedication to advancing the field of industrial and systems engineering.

 Professor Cohn joined the faculty at U-M IOE in the capacity of Assistant Professor in 2002.
 She is an alumna of Harvard University, having graduated magna cum laude with an A.B. in applied mathematics, and she earned her PhD in operations research from the Massachusetts Institute of Technology.
 Her roles extend beyond her professorship at U-M IOE; she is also the Faculty Director of the Center for Healthcare Engineering and Patient Safety (CHEPS) and holds the pivotal role of Chief Transformation Officer at Michigan Medicine.